NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Optical data

-The \textsc{magphys} constructs spectra of galaxies in a wide range of wavelengths using stellar population synthesis models combined with a self-consistent models of the dust emission, dust absorption, and the PAH (polycyclic aromatic hydrocarbons) emission.
-For each observed SED it forms a grid of synthetic models and fit them to the data.
-This allows to reproduce spectral distributions of many types of galaxies (e.g. \citealt{Brown2014galaxySEDs}).
+The \textsc{magphys} code constructs spectra of galaxies in a wide range of wavelengths using stellar population synthesis models combined with self-consistent models of the dust emission, dust absorption, and the PAH (polycyclic aromatic hydrocarbons) emission.
+It forms a grid of synthetic models for each observed SED and fit them to the data, which allows to reproduce spectral distributions of many types of galaxies (e.g. \citealt{Brown2014galaxySEDs}).
 Unfortunately, \textsc{magphys} does not include nebular emission lines, however, we have found that the flux in the F657N filter indicates the absence of emission lines.

 We involved only wide-band filters in our analysis.
 The \textsc{magphys} contains a large library of throughput curves of filters of various telescopes, including all the wide-band filters used in this work excepting WFC3/UVIS/F438W.
-Therefore we converted the flux in this filter into the available band ACS/WFC/F435W.
-Since the difference between the throughputs of these two filters is not very large, the recalculated flux has changed very little and practically does not depend on the spectral slope that have to be adopted to perform the conversion.
-Also \textsc{magphys} requires to assign a redshift to fit the date.
+Therefore, we converted the flux in this filter into the available band ACS/WFC/F435W.
+Since the difference between the throughputs of these two filters is not very large, the recalculated flux has changed very little and practically does not depend on the particular value of spectral slope used to perform the conversion.
+Also, \textsc{magphys} requires to assign a redshift to fit the data.
 We assumed that the object may have the same redshift z~=~0.359 as the galaxy studied by \cite{Avdan2016}.